LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Methodology

 \subsubsection{State Update}

 The Jacobian matrix $\mathbf{H}_{k,j}^n$ of $\mathbf{z}_{k,j}^n$ w.r.t. $\delta \mathbf{x}_k^n$ is:

-Please refer to Appendix \ref{sec_h_drv} for the derivation details.
-Suppose we have $m$ correspondences in total, the complete Jacobian matrix is $\mathbf{H}_k^n = $.
-In our implementation, we assume that the covariance matrix $\mathbf{V}_k$ of the measurement noise is constant as $\mathbf{V}$.
-The optimal solution to the MAP problem \eqref{eq_map} can be solved by the Kalman update \cite{he2021kalman}:
+Please refer to Appendix \ref{sec_apd_a} for the derivation and definition details.
+With the Jacobian matrix, the optimal solution of the MAP problem \eqref{eq_map} can be solved by the Kalman update \cite{he2021kalman} described in Appendix \ref{sec_apd_a}.

-The iteration will stop if the error state $\delta \mathbf{x}^{n+1}_k$ satisfies predetermined criteria or the count of iterations surpasses a specified threshold.